Massachusetts Month-to-Month Lease Agreement

 Massachusetts landlords may not rent a property out without making the following disclosures to a potential tenant, as relevant:

-• Landlord’s Name and Address – Massachusetts leases must contain the name and contact information of the landlord or authorized agent.
-This enables smooth communication of any important legal notice.
+• Landlord’s Name and Address – Massachusetts leases must contain the landlord’s name and address, or that of their authorized agent.
+This allows required communication (for example, about repairs) to happen in a smooth way.
 Massachusetts law requires the availability of a contact telephone number.
-The landlord must either monitor the number every twelve hours, or provide an alternative contact for periods of temporary absence.
+The landlord must either monitor the number every twelve hours, or provide an alternative contact covering temporary absences.

 • Notice of Occupants’ Legal Rights and Responsibilities – Massachusetts landlords must provide tenants with a notice from the Department of Health discussing tenant rights and remedies related to repairs.
 This notice may be personally delivered, posted next to the mailboxes, or posted inside the premises.

-• Fire Insurance Information Notice – Massachusetts landlords must, within 15 days, provide fire insurance information to any tenant who submits a written request.
+• Fire Insurance Information Notice – Massachusetts landlords must provide fire insurance information within 15 days of a written tenant request.

-• Security Deposit Holdings Disclosure – Massachusetts landlords collecting a security deposit must within 30 days of collection disclose the holding information to the tenant.
+• Security Deposit Holdings Disclosure – Massachusetts landlords collecting a security deposit must give the tenant information about how the deposit is held, within 30 days of collection.

-• Security Deposit Receipt – Massachusetts landlords collecting a security deposit must provide a receipt to the tenant or prospective tenant, after receiving the deposit or within 10 days of the lease beginning (whichever is later).
+• Security Deposit Receipt – Massachusetts landlords collecting a security deposit must provide a receipt.
+They must deliver the receipt after receiving the deposit or within 10 days of the lease beginning (whichever is later).

 • Lead-Based Paint – Landlords must provide an EPA-approved disclosure and informational pamphlet to tenants renting any property built before 1978.